 Although Italians use olive oil in almost every type of dish, the elixir of the Mediterranean dazzles even in a simple salad--if you know how to mix one properly.
 Here is some classic Italian advice: Find un prodigo (a spendthrift) to pour the oil, un avaro (miser) to add the vinegar, un saggio (a wise man) to add the salt and un pazzo (a crazy man) to mix them all together.

 Words and Expressions

 olivastro, olivigno -- brown, tanned, olive color

-Dianne Hales is the author of LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanted Language and MONA LISA: A Life Discovered.
+Dianne Hales is the author of MONA LISA: A Life Discovered and LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.